vvenus/azure-docs/articles/azure-stack/azure-stack-powershell-configure.md

 1. Register an AzureRM environment that targets your Azure Stack instance by using one of the following cmdlets:
     ```PowerShell
-    # Use this command to access the administrative portal.
+    # Use this command to access the administrative API.
     Add-AzureStackAzureRmEnvironment `
       -Name "AzureStackAdmin" `
       -ArmEndpoint "https://adminmanagement.local.azurestack.external"

-    # Use this command to access the user portal.
+    # Use this command to access the user API.
     Add-AzureStackAzureRmEnvironment `
       -Name "AzureStackUser" `
       -ArmEndpoint "https://management.local.azurestack.external"
     ```
-    Following screen shot shows the output of the previous cmdlet:
+I    Following screen shot shows the output of the previous cmdlet:

     ![Get environment details](media/azure-stack-powershell-configure/getenvdetails.png)